 In a recent interview with AMS, Glover acknowledged the production challenges around the transition to electric vehicles and noted that the decision to integrate the production of electric and internal combustion engine (ICE) vehicles on the same production line allowed Chattanooga to be agile in responding to changing market demand and flexible in balancing EV and ICE production.

-Speaking at the recent Automotive Evolution event in Detroit, Glover emphasised the need for flexibility in operations and how this should be ‘engineered’ into production from the beginning.
+Speaking at the recent Automotive Evolution North America event in Detroit, Glover emphasised the need for flexibility in operations and how this should be ‘engineered’ into production from the beginning.
 He also noted that factors such as the speed of product development changes, evolving customer expectations, and supply chain disruptions where all driving the need for flexibility.